 Park Site Improvements And Planning Move Ahead

-Plans for public use of two open space park sites that were acquired as part of Placer County’s Placer Legacy Open Space Preservation program are moving ahead.
+Placer CountySupervisors broke ground Monday on the Hidden Falls Regional Park, a 220-acre open space park site that was acquired as part of Placer County’s Placer Legacy Open Space Preservation program.

-Work at the Didion Ranch, a 221-acre site located in the rural area between Auburn and Lincoln, will continue this summer as crews construct a paved access road, a 50-space paved parking lot, an equestrian staging area, a 60-foot emergency access bridge, utilities and restroom facilities.
+This summer, crews will construct a paved access road, a 50-space paved parking lot, an equestrian staging area, a 60-foot emergency access bridge, utilities and restroom facilities.

 Possible uses for an existing ranch house and other buildings on the property could include activities such as a nature center or caretaker facilities.
 Educational activities could incorporate school programs, scouting camps, cross country training and ecology classes.